 This countermeasure strategy is part of the planned high visibility enforcement strategies that support national mobilizations and two statewide mobilizations.
 High visibility enforcement has an impact on increasing restraint usage in vehicles.
-Indiana uses this countermeasure strategy through CHIRP and specifically Click it to Live it.
 This countermeasure includes participation in the national mobilizations as well as creating additional statewide mobilizations.
-This countermeasure compliments others in the occupant protection program area, with use of high visibility enforcement to remind drivers to wear seatbelts and the other countermeasure focus on enforcement all year round.
+This countermeasure compliments others in the occupant protection program area, with use of high visibility enforcement to remind drivers to wear seat belts and the other countermeasure focus on enforcement all year round.

-High Visibility Enforcement during grant funded activity will also discourage violations of the law prohibiting the operation of a motor vehicle while not wearing a seatbelt.
-This will provide support to the state in reaching performance targets C-1, C-3, C-4, B-1, 13, and 14.
+High Visibility Enforcement during grant funded activity will also discourage violations of the law prohibiting the operation of a motor vehicle while not wearing a seat belt.
+This will provide support to the state in reaching performance targets C-1, C-3, C-4, B-1.